Alvaro-ZD/AutoCodeRaiderRust/README.md

 ## Project Purpose

 The objective of this project is to automate the repetitive process of code input during a code raid in a game.
-By doing so, it simplifies testing multiple code combinations while keeping track of progress, so the user can focus on other aspects of the game.
+By doing so, it simplifies testing multiple code combinations while keeping track of progress.

 Happy coding!